 Who Qualifies as a Dependent Child for Higher VA Disability Pay Rates?

+A child must be a dependent child within VA’s definition for you to receive a higher VA disability pay rate on account of that child.
 A child must be a “dependent child” within VA’s definition for you to receive a higher VA disability pay rate on account of that child.
 The child must be a biological child, adopted child, or stepchild in the veteran’s household.
 This can be established by birth certificate, adoption papers, or marriage certificate showing you are married to the child’s biological/adoptive parent.

 That child must also be unmarried.
 That means any marriage of the child must be void, annulled, or, in certain circumstances, was terminated before November 1, 1990.